srimel/mfer/README.md

 ## 🔧 Advanced Usage

 ### Custom Start Commands
 By default, mfer runs `npm start` in each project directory.
-You can customize this by modifying the run command in the source code.
+You can currently only customize this by modifying the run command in the source code.

+Adding configurable custom start commands is something I plan on adding in the near future.
+I also welcome anyone to open a PR for that!

 ### Environment Variables
 mfer respects your existing environment setup and will use the same Node.js and npm versions you have configured.